Resource-Efficient Variational Quantum Classifier: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Quantum computing is a rapidly evolving field, with advances continually pushing the boundaries of classical computational power.
-This progress has generated increasing interest in quantum machine learning (QML) \cite{biamonte2017quantum, schuld2019quantum, havlicek2019supervised}, the intersection of machine learning and quantum computing, where the crucial question is whether quantum resources can enable learning models that outperform their classical counterparts.
-Among the approaches explored in QML, hybrid variational algorithms have become especially prominent due to their compatibility with today’s NISQ devices \cite{preskill2018quantum}.
-A particularly important example is the variational quantum classifier (VQC) \cite{havlivcek2019supervised, ajibosin2024implementation, yu2021analyzing}, which combines parameterized quantum circuits with classical optimization to perform supervised learning tasks.
+Quantum computing is a rapidly evolving field, with growing interest in quantum machine learning (QML) \citep{biamonte2017quantum, QML_Algorithms_applications_and_limitations, schuld2019quantum}, where a central question is whether quantum resources can provide an advantage over classical learning models.
+Among the proposed approaches, hybrid variational algorithms, such as the variational quantum classifier (VQC) \citep{havlivcek2019supervised, ajibosin2024implementation, yu2021analyzing, zhang2025variational}, have gained particular attention due to their compatibility with noisy intermediate-scale quantum (NISQ) devices \citep{preskill2018quantum}.

-The general quantum classification typically involves encoding classical input data into quantum states known as \emph{feature map}, transformation of quantum state to process the information \emph{ansatz}, and finally, \emph{measurements} are performed to extract classical outcomes that determine the predicted label.
-Each part of this process can contain trainable parameters, allowing the classifier to adapt to the specific dataset and classification task.

-An encoding procedure, known as a feature map, serves to embed classical data into quantum states and to map classically non-separable data points into a higher-dimensional Hilbert space where they can become linearly separable.
-The degree of separation of quantum states has a significant impact on classifier performance, as discussed, for instance, in \cite{thumwanit2021trainable}, where the authors investigate trainable feature maps and quantum random access coding for efficient and expressive quantum feature representations.

-Once classical data are encoded into a quantum state, the quantum binary classifier can apply a parameterized quantum circuit, called ansatz, to transform the embedded data.
-The ansatz consists of alternating layers of parametrized single-qubit rotations and entangling gates.
-The choice and structure of the ansatz affect the expressivity of the classifier, influence the required circuit depth, and impact the efficiency of optimization \cite{wu2021towards}.
-By adjusting the parameters iteratively through classical optimization routines, the ansatz can shape the quantum state in Hilbert space so that data points from different classes become even more distinguishable under measurement.
-The optimization routines used in QML can be broadly categorized into gradient-based methods, such as Adam \cite{bergholm2018pennylane, qiu2019solving, pellow2021comparison}, RMSProp \cite{bergholm2018pennylane, qiu2019solving}, and many modifications of the Gradient Descent \cite{bergholm2018pennylane, qiu2019solving, pellow2021comparison, suzuki2021normalized}, and gradient-free stochastic approaches, including SPSA \cite{havlivcek2019supervised, pellow2021comparison, malik2023quantum}, COBYLA \cite{pellow2021comparison}, and Nelder–Mead \cite{pellow2021comparison, wiersema2023measurement, cerezo2021cost}.

-After the ansatz processes the encoded data, the qubits are measured in a chosen basis.
-Each measurement yields a classical outcome in the form of sample (a bitstring representing the state of measured qubits) drawn from the quantum state.
-A postprocessing procedure, such as majority voting, parity checks, thresholding, or any method that determines the predicted label for a given measurement sample, must be applied.
-By repeating the measurement and postprocessing procedures multiple times—each repetition referred to as a shot—an empirical probability distribution over the possible class labels can be estimated.